gtancev/gtancev.github.io/_pages/about.md

 My **continuous learning** mindset comes in handy when elaborating designs and solution strategies.
 Data and extracting knowledge from them through algorithms have also become part of my craft, but I have learned to question whether the desired information is available at all.
 The philosophical aspects of my work are close to my heart because today's solutions can become tomorrow's problems.
 I firmly believe that with **creativity**, **collaboration**, and **communication**, great things can be created.
 Once the goal is set, I push to make sure it is achieved.

-> We live in a world that was designed according to the dreams of dead people.
-It is now up to us to fulfill our dreams.
+> We are the creators of tomorrow's world.

 In previous activities, for instance, I have: